Eliot Spizzirri

 Eliot Spizzirri (born December 23, 2001) is an American tennis player.
-Spizzirri has a career-high ATP singles ranking of world No. 87 which was achieved on 10 November 2025 and a doubles ranking of No. 159 which was achieved on 9 June 2025.
+Spizzirri has a career-high ATP singles ranking of world No. 67 which was achieved on February 16, 2026 and a doubles ranking of No. 159 which was achieved on June 9, 2025.

 Junior career

-Spizzirri achieved a career-high ITF Junior Ranking of No. 20 on 9 September 2019.
+Spizzirri achieved a career-high ITF Junior Ranking of No. 20 on September 9, 2019.

 He played singles and doubles in all four 2019 junior Grand Slam events.
 Spizzirri reached the doubles round of 16 in all four junior majors and the singles round of 32 at the Australian Open.
 During his ITF junior career, Spizzirri secured five other ITF doubles titles and two singles titles from 2016 to 2018.

 In 2017, Spizzirri won the 16s doubles title at the USTA Easter Bowl and Orange Bowl with Spencer Whitaker.

 On November 18, 2018, Spizzirri won an ITF title in doubles at the Campeche, Mexico Grade 1 tournament.

 Spizzirri was the No. 1 national tennis recruit in 2019.

-College career
+College years

-He played college tennis at the University of Texas, where in 2023 and 2024 he was the ITA National Player of the Year, one of only four college tennis players to finish as the top-ranked singles player twice since the ITA rankings began in 1981.
+Spizzirri played college tennis at the University of Texas, where in 2023 and 2024 he was the ITA National Player of the Year, one of only four college tennis players to finish as the top-ranked singles player twice since the ITA rankings began in 1981.
 In 2023, he was also the ITA Senior Player of the Year.
 Both years his ranking qualified him for the Accelerator Programme, an ATP/ITA collaboration to accelerate the professional development pathway for players in the American Collegiate system.

 In both 2023 and 2024, Spizzirri was named to the College Sports Communicators (CSC) Academic All-American Men's Tennis Team, earning first-team honors both years and in 2024, he was named the Team Member of the Year, the organization's top honor for men's tennis.
 He finished the 2023 season as the No. 2 ITA Collegiate Doubles player with partner Cleeve Harper.

 In October 2023, Spizzirri captured the singles title at the ITA Men's All-American Championships, becoming the third player from Texas to do so.

 Spizzirri was a four-time ITA All-American in doubles and a three-time ITA All-American in singles.
 In the Big 12, he was a two-time Player of the Year, the first player in Texas history to win the award twice.
 The 2024 season was the fourth straight Spizzirri earned All-Big 12 recognition, having been on the first team in both singles and doubles in 2023, the second team in both in 2022 when he played through injury, and the first team in both in 2021.
 He set two Big 12 Player of the Week Award records, achieving the honor 5 times during a season, which he has done twice, and 11 times during his career.